Most people in Calgary expect to write a will at some point in their lives.

 The role comes with great responsibility and requires some financial management skills.
 A nominated trustee may choose to hire a qualified financial advisor (often a lawyer or accountant) to assist.

-Considering a testamentary trust?
+Considering a testamentary trust in Calgary?

 The testamentary trust experts at Vest Estate Lawyers are committed to helping you use your will to protect loved ones.